 Word of mouth always has been and will always continue to be…..your best advertising too.
 I try to thank the people who recommend us with a thank you and/or a thank you card with a small gift.
 I appreciate referrals!!!

 I hope you can use some of these tips help with your small business marketing!!!!
-For more in-depth business and marketing/social media guidance, please consider joining my Creators’ Inner Circle.
-We cover a ton of topics that will help you with your creative business!
+For more in-depth business and marketing/social media guidance, please visit my Business Training Page.
+I cover a ton of topics that will help you with your creative business!
 And, I do have a list of “Business Tools I Love” HERE that you are welcome to check out as my gift to you.

 Please pin my small business marketing tips: